-The Beverly Beach Water District is supplied by one treatment plant on Wade Creek.
-We have two reservoirs that total 150,000 gallons in storage.

-The State of Oregon has completed the assessment plan for our springs which includes a map of where the water comes from, possible sources of contamination, and a review of the susceptibility of the source for contamination.
+Beverly Beach Water District was created to serve the residential community of Beverly Beach just south of Otter Rock, Oregon on Hwy 101.
+The Beverly Beach Water District is supplied by one conventional treatment plant on Wade Creek.
+Disinfection is added prior to distribution and filling the two reservoirs that total 150,000 gallons in storage.
+The State of Oregon has completed the assessment plan for our source which includes a map of where the water comes from, possible sources of contamination, and a review of the susceptibility of the source for contamination.
 This plan is available for public review.